akshatic/Resume-HTML-CSS-ONLLY/README.md

 # Resume-HTML-CSS-ONLY

 Hello Everyone, I'm Akshat Singh.
+A undergrad at IIT(ISM) Dhanbad.
 This Repository contains source code to my first ever web preoject i.e Resume using HTML and CSS only.
 It is hosted live on-